MiguelDzn2/ProjetoCG/rules_to_edit/phases.md

   - Score display shown via UIManager
   - Streak counter shown via UIManager
   - Collision status display ("HIT", "MISS", "PERFECT") shown via UIManager
-- **Target Ring**: A green ring is placed in the scene for gameplay interaction
+- **Target Ring**: A green ring is placed in the scene for gameplay interaction.
+The ring is created with a pivot point and is tied to the camera for proper positioning and movement
-- **Arrows**: Arrows spawn periodically based on music keyframes and move towards the target ring
+- **Arrows**: Arrows spawn periodically based on music keyframes and move towards the target ring.
+Each arrow is created with a pivot point and is tied to the camera coordinate system for consistent positioning and movement
 - **Nightclub Elements**: Visual elements for nightclub scene are added

 ### Controls